When, Where, and How to Make Saw Cuts in Concrete

 - Under hot weather conditions, you might want to try forming a larger square and then cutting interior joints.
 By doing this you will be controlling fast setting concrete cracks in larger areas.

-Once you know the joints to be saw cut, mark them using a chalk line.
-If using water cutting equipment, make sure that the water is running all the way down to the blade.
-Allow the blade to get its required depth and start walking or moving the equipment following the chalk like mark.
-Here are some recommendations when saw cutting concrete:
+Factors such as curing techniques, slab thickness, slab length, and base type must be analyzed before selecting where joints should be cut.
+Once you've laid out the joints to be cut, mark them using a chalk line.
+If you're using water cutting equipment, make sure that the water is running all the way down to the blade.
+Allow the blade to reach the required depth, then start walking or moving the equipment following the chalk like mark.
+Here are some recommendations when sawing concrete:

 - Do not twist the saw blade.